 We mustn’t fixate on increasing our fat intake.
 Instead, we must always try to achieve a balanced ratio of fat, protein and healthy carbohydrates so that we’re getting enough fat without overdoing it.

-Raw food is not the worst fad diet to come along.
-In fact, there are many positive aspects of raw foods, namely that we’re eating real, whole foods.
-The theory behind it is that cooking destroys some of the vitamins, enzymes and other nutrients in food, so eating everything raw ensures that we get the nutritional package nature intended.
+Raw food isn’t the worst fad diet to come along.
+There are many positive aspects of raw foods; we’re eating real, whole foods.
+The theory behind it, is that cooking destroys some of the vitamins, enzymes and other nutrients in food, so eating anything raw ensures we get the nutritional package nature intended.

 For some foods, this is true.
-For instance, raw broccoli has more cancer-fighting qualities than cooked broccoli, but this is not accurate for all foods.
+For instance, raw broccoli has more cancer-fighting qualities than cooked broccoli, but it’s not accurate for all foods.
 Tomatoes, for example increase in nutrients when they are cooked.

-That is why it’s best to have a mix of raw and cooked foods.
-We don’t want to pass on a cooked vegetable just because it’s cooked and then eat no vegetables at all.
+That is why it’s better to have a mix of raw and cooked foods.
+It is better not to pass on cooked vegetable, just because it is cooked than eat no vegetables at all.

-Taking both Fad diet blogs into consideration, although there will be some of us who struggle with food due to health issues and illness, taking out whole food groups isn’t the way forward, particularly as we’re taking out food groups that will provide us with the different vitamins and minerals we need to sustain us in our twilight years.
+Taking both Fad Diet blogs into consideration, although there may be some of us who struggle with food due to health issues and illness, taking out whole food groups isn’t always the way forward, particularly as it may be that we’re taking out food groups that provide us with the different vitamins and minerals needed to sustain us in our twilight years.

-I think it is important to moderate what we eat, drink during the day, limit the amount of junk food we consume, eat healthier snacks, moderate portions sizes, take moderate exercise and work towards a more holistic and healthier lifestyle, including reducing the amount of alcohol we consume.
+It is important to moderate what we eat, keep ourselves hydrated, limit the amount of junk food we eat and eat healthier snacks, take moderate portions, moderate exercise and work towards a more holistic and healthier lifestyle, including reducing the amount of alcohol we consume.